enishant/marketplaces/README.md

 Buddypress Market Places with BePro Listings plugin.
 Shortcode [marketplaces] to display BePro Listings categories as marketplaces on page.

-Using Marketplaces with Buddypress and BePro Listings:.
+Using Marketplaces with Buddypress and BePro Listings:

 1. BuddyPress: BuddyPress is Social Networking, the WordPress way.
 Easily create a fully featured social network inside your WordPress.org powered site.
 Install Buddypress from http://www.buddypress.org.